wolframkriesing/site-stitcher/content/tidbit/2020/04/index.md

 since my `WORKDIR=/app` so `node_modules` will be inside that directory.
 Works well.

-# Find and Execute Command with Found Files
+# Find Files and Execute Command with Each

 dateCreated: 2020-04-27 00:16 CET
 tags: linux